devoxx/DevoxxGenieIDEAPlugin/README.md

 ### Key Features:

+- **🧠 Project Scanner**: Add source code (full project or by package) to prompt context when using Anthropic, OpenAI or Gemini.
+- **💰 Token Cost Calculator**: Calculate the cost when using Cloud LLM providers.
+- **🔍 Web Search** : Search the web for a given query using Google or Tavily.
+- **🏎️ Streaming responses**: See each token as it's received from the LLM in real-time.
+- **🧐 Abstract Syntax Tree (AST) context**: Automatically include parent class and class/field references in the prompt for better code analysis.
+- **💬 Chat Memory Size**: Set the size of your chat memory, by default its set to a total of 10 messages (system + user & AI msgs).
-- **100% Java**: An IDEA plugin using local and cloud based LLM models.
+- **☕️ 100% Java**: An IDEA plugin using local and cloud based LLM models.
 Fully developed in Java using [Langchain4J](https://github.com/langchain4j/langchain4j)
-- **Explain**: Explain code using local and cloud-based LLM's.
+- **🤯 Explain**: Explain code using local and cloud-based LLM's.
-- **Review**: Review and improve your code using local and cloud-based LLM's.
+- **🫵🏼 Review**: Review and improve your code using local and cloud-based LLM's.
-- **Test**: Generate unit tests for your code using local and cloud-based LLM's.
+- **🧪 Test**: Generate unit tests for your code using local and cloud-based LLM's.
-- **Code Highlighting**: Supports highlighting of code blocks.
+- **👀 Code Highlighting**: Supports highlighting of code blocks.
-- **Chat conversations**: Supports chat conversations with configurable memory size.
+- **💬 Chat conversations**: Supports chat conversations with configurable memory size.
-- **Add files & code snippets to context**: You can add open files to the chat window context for producing better answers or code snippets if you want to have a super focused window
+- **📁 Add files & code snippets to context**: You can add open files to the chat window context for producing better answers or code snippets if you want to have a super focused window
-- **LLM enabled Web Search**: With support for Google and Tavily

 See new features in action @ [https://www.youtube.com/watch?v=7IJrKIS1eN8 ](https://www.youtube.com/watch?v=E9PcKBSMv8U)